WHO WE ARE

 A classically trained French horn player, Simon also had two ‘day jobs’ with the Band of the Corps of Royal Engineers while serving in Her Majesty’s Forces.
 As Quarter Master Sergeant, he was responsible for transporting men, equipment and weapons from the UK to areas of conflict, such as Afghanistan.
 As Drum Major, he was responsible for arranging his Band’s appearances around the world, whether it be playing for Her Majesty on social occasions or providing pomp and circumstance at international sporting events such as the Spruce Meadows ‘Masters’ show jumping tournament in Calgary, Canada.
 Today, Simon applies his superior management, execution and interpersonal skills as a key member of the Jump Media team.

 Simon has used his retirement to pursue another creative passion, that of photography.
 He has quickly become known for his ‘behind the scenes’ photo essays at major equestrian events, and counts such names as the Canadian Equestrian Team and Horse Sport magazine among his regular clients.
-A member of the International Alliance of Equestrian Journalists (IAEJ), Simon’s photography was most recently featured on the front cover of Open Driver (Spring 2016), Horse Sport (April 2016), and Gaitpost (April 2016) magazines.
+A member of the International Alliance of Equestrian Journalists (IAEJ), Simon’s photography has been featured on the front cover of Open Driver (Spring 2016), Gaitpost (April 2016), and Horse Sport (April 2016, September 2016, June 2017, and September 2017) magazines.